techtovio/quepter-public/README.md

 ## 🌎 Join the Quepter Revolution!
 Help us build the future of youth empowerment through blockchain and AI technologies!

-For any questions or support, please contact [your support email].
+For any questions or support, please contact kembohititoh@gmail.com.